kloimhardt/werkbank/README.md

 ![screenshotmenus](https://kloimhardt.github.io/werkbank_menus.png)

 To be sure (as any Clojurist will quickly see), the number of building-blocks could be reduced further without restricting access to the library.
-But the point of this project is to present the power of the language and thus to choose instructive building-blocks, not a minimal set.
+But the point of this project is to present the virtue of the language and thus to choose instructive building-blocks, not a minimal set.

 The project runs (and is meant to run) locally in dev mode with figwheel.
 On pressing the "run" button, a file containing Clojure code is generated and executed, just as if it were typed and saved using a keyboard.
 So there is no restriction to any specific library, anything can be added to deps.edn and used like in a normal project.
 At a certain point, a programmer even can forget about Blockly and continue hacking the code in one's favourite editor.